wenet-e2e/wenet/README.md

 ## Installation(Python Only)

-If you just want to use WeNet as a python package for speech recognition application.
-You can just install it by `pip`, please note python 3.6+ is required.
+If you just want to use WeNet as a python package for speech recognition application, just install it by `pip`, please note python 3.6+ is required.
 ``` sh
 pip3 install wenet
 ```